Physics-informed neural networks for one-dimensional sound field predictions with parameterized sources and impedance boundaries: Methods

 \section{Methods}

-A data-free approach is taken, which will give insights into how well PINNs perform for predicting sound fields in acoustic conditions.
+We take a data-free approach where only the underlying physics are included in the training and their residual minimized through the loss function, allowing insights into how well PINNs perform for predicting sound fields in acoustic conditions.
 The Gaussian impulse is used as the initial condition tested with frequency-independent and dependent impedance boundaries.
-To assess the quality of the developed PINN models, we have used our in-house open-source SEM simulators.
+To assess the quality of the developed PINN models, we have used our in-house open-source SEM simulators\cite{Pind2019}.